 1.2 Please provide a narrative below describing how information from parents and community was gathered to identify the needs of the school.
 Provide supporting documentation in the corresponding folder.

 The school provided two ways for parents and community members to provide input on identifying the needs of the school.
 The first method was with a community meeting held at the beginning of the school year and the second was a survey that was distributed during parent teacher conferences.
-Non-attending parents were contacted by mail.
 Every effort was made to encourage response to these surveys.
 The survey results were tabulated and shared with all staff, including the school improvement committee.
 Results were considered when discussing school-wide Title improvements.
-Survey follow-up is implemented through personal contact with parents and with general written reminders sent home from school.
 Plan revision is a continual process in conjunction with school improvement efforts.
 Consistencies in the survey reveal that parents feel their children lack motivation and extra support at school.
 The results of the parent/ community meeting focused on more direct instruction for students who were struggling.
-A result of the parent community meeting was the development of an intervention program for the 7th-9th grade classes to conitnue to program that has been in place for the K-6th graders.
+A result of the parent community meeting was to continue with the intervention program that has been in place for the K-6th graders.
+Examining the core curriculum was also a focus once information was gathered.
+With that information Allen elementary has started to participate in the MTSS process so we can examine our core and make sure we are teaching with fidelity.

 1.3 Please provide a narrative below describing the on-going improvement efforts, which should support the Continuous School Improvement Plan.
 Provide supporting documentation in the corresponding folder.

 Teachers adapt their curriculum to meet the diverse needs of each class they teach.
 Current, research-based strategies addressing identified areas of need are tied to current school improvement efforts per Rule 10 accreditation and federal guidelines.
 Strategies in place include peer assessing, peer tutoring, small group activities, visual aids, oral discussions, and differentiated instruction strategies.
 All teachers within the district implement APL strategies and classroom management techniques.
 All teachers provide assistance before or after school to students in need of additional homework assistance or skills building activities.
-All teachers within the district provides summer school for students in grades K-8 who are struggling in core academic areas.
+All teachers within the district implement APL strategies and classroom management techniques.
+The district provides summer school for students in grades K-6 who are struggling in core academic areas.
 Ongoing curriculum alignment aids in student achievement and attainment of school improvement goals.
 ELPA-21 scores are reviewed to determine students who may need accommodations due to inept language proficiency.
+Technological incorporations include Promethean boards, Ipads, Learning platforms such as google classroom and SeeSaw, and Chromebooks for every student in the elementary.